ENST Undergraduate FAQs

 ENST 389: Professional Internship

-Every ENST student must complete an internship.
+Every ENST-major student must complete an internship.

 If you need ideas about where to apply, please review ENST’s blog.
 Need more help finding an internship, writing a cover letter, polishing your resume, practicing for your interview?
 Please consult with a career counselor at UMD’s University Career Center.
 ENST highly recommends career counselor Christina Farmer.